-The Minority Medical Student Award Program (MMSAP) is structured around an 8- to 12-week research experience for students from the United States and Canada in their early years of medical school.
+The Minority Medical Student Award Program (MMSAP) is structured around research experiences of various lengths for students from the United States and Canada in their early years of medical school.
 Each year, up to 10 minority medical students enrolled in DO, MD, or MD/PhD programs are selected to participate.

 - ASH Minority Resident Hematology Award Program